ReillyBova/poisson/README.md

 * xOffset => x offset in src.png (required)
 * yOffset => y offset in src.png (required)
 * flag argument (optional):
-  * no flag or unrecognized flag => seamless poisson cloning
+  * no flag or unrecognized flag => seamless Poisson cloning
   * "-d" or "-direct" => direct cloning
-  * "-mono" or "-monochrome" => convert src to monochrome before applying poisson cloning
+  * "-mono" or "-monochrome" => convert src to monochrome before applying Poisson cloning
   * "-mx" or "-mixed" => use mixed cloning (mix gradients of dest and src)
   * "-f" or "-flat" followed by `threshold factor` => Threshold gradients above `threshold` and scale them by `factor`
   * "-il" or "-illumination" followed by `alpha beta` => Apply exposure/specular correction using `alpha` and `beta` as parameters for applying a nonlinear transformation to the source gradient
   * "-dec" or "-decolor" => Attempt to decolor the background by converting the destination to monochrome before applying seamless Poisson cloning
-  * "-rec" or "-recolor" followed by `scaleR scaleG scaleB` => Scale color source channels by the provided parameters before applying poisson cloning
+  * "-rec" or "-recolor" followed by `scaleR scaleG scaleB` => Scale color source channels by the provided parameters before applying Poisson cloning
   * "-tex" or "-texture" followed by `threshold` => Preserve grain (gradient below threshold) in dest

 ## Cloning Modes & Examples